AshlynnLu/ic-data-science/README.md

 # ic-data-science
-Imperial College MSc Statistics Data Science Course
+This is for the Imperial College MSc Statistics Data Science Course.